waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Test 2: Moved to (4, 16) and interacted with the statue at (4, 15).
 - Conclusion 2: No change in the maze.
 Hypothesis is incorrect.
 The statues seem to be purely decorative.
 - Hypothesis 3: The correct path follows the flower outline on the floor.
 I will attempt to navigate to the start of this path.
+- Conclusion 3: Hypothesis failed.
+The pathfinder confirmed the flower path leads to a dead end.